mishangoti/insurance-config-server-using-git/README.md

 -> so, how this will be handled, because every client will call old endpoints, -> so, they all clients are tightly coupled with server. to make losely coupled we add Insurance config server as a middleware.

-step 1 : create new repository and add application.property file step 2 : add property > insurance.provider.url=http://localhost:8080/insurance-server/getAllPlans
+Create Config on github https://github.com/mishangoti/insurance-config-server step 1 : create new repository and add application.property file step 2 : add property > insurance.provider.url=http://localhost:8080/insurance-server/getAllPlans

 add this git project repo in to project now we don't have to change endpoints to add the clients project, instead of that we only have to manage updated endpoints in this git repo